dnaita/mindmaps/README.md

 # mindmaps

-This repository contains mind maps which can be opened with free softwares like Freemind or FreePlane.
+This repository contains mind maps which I have created while learning them.

+It can be opened with free softwares like Freemind or FreePlane.

 Feel free to read anything and share with any one.
+There is no permission required.